The advantages of storage servers

 Each server has a public IPv4 address and an IPv6 address range.
 As an option, you can rent additional IPv4 addresses for your dedicated server (up to 256 per machine).

-To guarantee maximum security for your infrastructures, an anti-DDoS system is included with all of your OVH dedicated servers.
-It ensures the continuity of service of your applications in case of attack.
+To guarantee maximum security for your infrastructures, an anti-DDoS system is included with all OVHcloud dedicated servers.

 Assistance and support

 By renting servers from OVHcloud, you get technical support via telephone and email.
 You can also chat to our advisors, who are ready to help.
 We also offer a range of guides and an online help centre to assist you in installing and managing your services.

 The servers in this range are designed to store critical data, and work perfectly as backup spaces.
 Create secure backups of your operating systems, or other files.